-Additionally, each semester several lectureships are offered and two thirds of those assistant lecturers are or were entrepreneurs themselves.
+Faculty of Sustainability, two of them in the Faculty of Education and twelve of them in the Faculty of Business and Economics.14 Additionally, each semester several lectureships are offered and two third of those assistant lecturers are or were entrepreneurs themselves.

-Human Resources in the Entrepreneurship Hub often have a double function: They are involved in the direct support of start-ups from university as well as being involved in entrepreneurship education.
+Human Resources in the Entrepreneurship Hub often have a double function: They are involved in the direct support of start-ups from university as well as they are involved in entrepreneurship education.